CI-Connect/connect-client/README.md

 Regardless of which installation path you follow, the first step is the same:

-    sh$ ssh midway.rcc.uchicago.edu   # [if needed]
+    sh$ ssh midway.rcc.uchicago.edu   # [your cluster site here] sh$ module load git               # [if needed] sh$ git clone --recursive https://github.com/CI-Connect/connect-client
-    sh$ module load git
-    sh$ git clone --recursive https://github.com/CI-Connect/connect-client
     sh$ cd connect-client

-This obtains a copy of the distribution and places your shell into that copy.
+This obtains a copy of the distribution and sets your shell's working directory to that copy.

 Installation for the individual
 -------------------------------

 Choose a directory to install Connect Client into.
-A reasonable choice is `~/software/connect`.
+A reasonable choice on RCC/Midway is `~/software/connect`.
 Also choose a directory to install the software module into.
 A reasonable choice for this on RCC/Midway is `~/privatemodules`.
 Then run `./install.sh` with these two directories and a version number:

     sh$ ./install.sh ~/software/connect-client ~/privatemodules 1.0

 ### Using Connect Client after individual installation

+#### Using environment modules

 To make Connect Client available, use the `module` command as you would any other software module on RCC -- with the exception that you will also